 Kirsch F, Schramm A, Kurz C, Schwarzkopf L, Lutter JI, Huber M, et al. Effect of BMI on health care expenditures stratified by COPD GOLD severity grades: results from the LQ-DMP study.
 Respir Med.
 2020;175:106194.

+Open Access funding enabled and organized by Projekt DEAL.
 The project is funded by the Federal Joint Committee (G-BA), Germany, under the Program Innovation Fund (Support Code 01VSF16025).

 Ethics approval and consent to participate